We offer education classes, shelter tours, and outreach programs to schools, libraries, and organizations.

 We assist students with completing community service projects.
 We help students plan and carry out a project to fit their requirements and our needs.

-We provide guided tours by appointment that are 30 to 60 minutes in length and include an age-appropriate educational presentation of your choice.
+We provide guided tours to groups and birthday guests by appointment that are 30 to 60 minutes in length and include an age-appropriate educational presentation of your choice.
 The tour also includes visiting the adoptable animal areas.
+The tour is free of charge, however we ask that a supply or monetary donation is made on behalf of the group.